virtual-labs/exp-binary-input-channels-iiith/experiment/theory.md

 p_{Y|X}(y|x)=\frac{1}{\sqrt{\pi N_0}}e^{\frac{-(y-x)^2}{N_0}}, \forall x,y \in \mathbb{R}.
 $$

+---
+**NOTE**
+[USE THIS KIND OF BLOCK to create a separate note with horizontal lines above and below on the page. ]

 INCLUDE FIGURES HERE FOR TRANSITIONS-BASED DEPICTION OF BINARY ERASURE AND SYMMETRIC CHANNEl.
 FOR GAUSSIAN CHANNEL DRAW A BLOCK DIAGRAM WHICH SHOWS INPUT BEING X to an 'adder (circle with plus)' symbol which adds Z from down and X from the left, to give Y in the right, with Y=X+Z.

+---

 ## The Memoryless Property of the Channels